-Restore mode: The TNC can restore saved data only to a matching kinematic configuration.

-Restore mode: Note that a change in the kinematics always changes the preset as well.
+- the TNC can restore saved data only to a matching kinematic configuration. - a change in the kinematics always changes the preset as well.
 Set the preset again if necessary.

-- ▶ Mode (0/1/2/3) Q410: Specify whether to save or restore a kinematics configuration:
+▶ Mode (0/1/2/3) Q410: Specify whether to save or restore a kinematics configuration:

-- 0: Save active kinematics

-- 1: Restore previously saved kinematics configuration
+- 0: Save active kinematics1: Restore previously saved kinematics configuration

 - 2: Display the saving status

-- 3: Deleting a data block
+- 3: Delete a data block

-- ▶ Memory designation Q409/QS409: Number or name of the data block designator.
+▶ Memory designation Q409/QS409: Number or name of the data block designator.
 The character length must not exceed 16 characters.
 16 memory spaces in total are available.
 Without function if Mode 2 has been selected.
 Wildcards can be used in Modes 1 and 3 (Restore and Delete).
 If several possible data blocks are found because of the wildcards, the mean values of the data are restored (Mode 1) or all data blocks are deleted after confirmation (Mode 3).
 The following wildcards exist:

 - ?: A single, undefined character

 - \$: A single, alphabetic character (letter)

 - #: A single, undefined number

-- \: An undefined string of any length
+- : An undefined string of any length